taylorwilsdon/reclaimed/README.md

 - ☁️ Smart detection & handling of iCloud Drive symlink files vs local storage which is nice on the macbook
 - 📊 Beautiful UI (uses [Textualize/rich](https://github.com/Textualize/rich) and [Textualize/textual](https://github.com/Textualize/textual) libraries)
     - Textual is dope, you can change the colors and everything - the mouse even works somehow but you can (and I do) drive this keyboard only
-    - Real ones who appreciate solarized dark for the masterpiece that it is can leave it on default
+    - Real ones who appreciate selenized dark for the masterpiece that it is can leave it on default
 - 🖥️ Interactive terminal UI for browsing and managing files/directories and a worse noninteractive mode that's not worth using unless you're purging files on a headless rpi that's barely hanging on
 - 🗑️ Delete large files and directories directly from the interface (and yes, there's a safety confirmation first)
 - 💾 Export results to JSON for further analysis or batch operations